thojmr/PregnancyPlus/README.md

 </details>

 ### Some KK_PregnancyPlus technical details
-- Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself which has benefits and drawbacks
+- Instead of manipulating the bones like KK_Pregnancy does, this mod alters the mesh itself via computed blendshapes which has benefits and drawbacks
+    - A blendshape is generated at runtime for every mesh that touches the belly, via lots of math.
+The sliders alter the shape of the calculations before saving it to the blendshape.
-- Integrates with KK_Pregnancy in Story Mode for KK so that both plugins can work together, can be configured in KK_PregnancyPlus config
+- Integrates with KK/AI_Pregnancy in Story Mode so that both plugins can work together.
+This can be configured in PregnancyPlus plugin config

-### Some of the drawbacks of manipulating the mesh instead of the bones directly
+### Some of the drawbacks of generating blendshapes instead of the manipulating bones directly
--  Right now clothing can be hit or miss, because of the way the belly grows, clothing will flatten and clip when the belly is set to its largest size
+- Right now clothing can be hit or miss, because of the way the belly grows and loses its local positional data.
+With bones clothes move automagically.
-    -  There are some clothing items in HS2 and AI that simply wont work with the sliders at all because they are marked as not readable in Unity
+    - There are some clothing items in HS2 and AI that simply wont work at all with blendshapes because they are marked as not readable in Unity
 - Acessories won't automatically move with the mesh as they do when you manipulate bones
--  It has bigger impact on performance (only when moving a slider), but doesn't affect the shape of bones which is nice!
+- It has bigger impact on performance (only when changing a slider) because of the computation it has to perform.
+However once the shape is calculated the performance is equally as fast as bone manipulation.
-- Why not use static blendShapes?
-    - Blendshapes are predefined mesh transitions that could generate the same result.
-However blend shapes depend on the base mesh having the same number of verticies as the original mesh it was created on.
-Because this game relies heavily on Uncensor bodies and a wide verity of clothing, two meshes rarely have the same number of verticies, which limits where you can use pre made blendshapes.
-Instead this plugin calculates the desired mesh positions on the fly when sliders are changed, which doesn't depend on two meshes having the same vertex count/position.
-In short: this allows a wider variety of bodies and clothes.
+- Unity doesn't have great blendshape support in older versions like KK is running on.